The Beachcombers: International broadcasts

-The series was syndicated around the world and was shown by ITV in the United Kingdom, SCTV in Indonesia and on PBS in the United States.
-It has also been shown in Australia, New Zealand, Hong Kong, South Africa, Ireland, Greece, Italy, Kuwait, Seychelles, Malaysia, Brunei and Egypt.
+The series was syndicated around the world and was shown by ITV in the United Kingdom, SCTV in Indonesia and on PBS (as well as in syndication on commercial stations) in the United States.
+It has also been shown in Australia, New Zealand, Hong Kong, South Africa, Ireland, Greece, Italy, Kuwait, Seychelles, Malaysia, Brunei, Mexico and Egypt.
 The West German television station ZDF also broadcast the series, as Strandpiraten ("Beach Pirates").

 The show was seen in reruns on Vision TV and the pre-news channel version of Sun TV in Canada as well as the Aboriginal Peoples Television Network (APTN) in Canada and ALN in the United States.